History of Elizabeth II in Timeline

 1993: Royal Finances Reform

-In 1993, plans were made to reform the royal finances, including Elizabeth II paying income tax from 1993 onwards, and a reduction in the civil list.
+From 1993 onwards, plans were announced to reform the royal finances, including Elizabeth II paying income tax and a reduction in the civil list.
+These reforms were drawn up in the previous year.

 January 1994: Wrist Injury

-In January 1994, Elizabeth II broke her left wrist when the horse she was riding at Sandringham tripped and fell.
+In January 1994, Elizabeth II broke her left wrist when a horse she was riding at Sandringham tripped and fell.

 October 1994: Visit to Russia